MatiasHiltunen/IITC-TypeScript-Edition/README.md

 Ingress intel map total conversion - TypeScript Edition (IITC-TS)
 =====================================

-Goal of this project is to bring the IITC-TS code to modern development environmet by using TypeScript and esbuild as bundler for the monkeyScript.
+Goal of this project is to bring the IITC code to modern development environmet by using TypeScript and esbuild as bundler for the monkeyScript.

 As a result many of the existing bugs, vulnerabilities, silly development decicions, performance issues... etc. from the past will be fixed.